dsh0416/safaia-framework/doc/tutorial.md

 # Tutorial

 ## Brief Introduction
-Safaia framework is designed for high performance and concurrency web server with C++.
+Safaia framework is designed for high performance and concurrency light web framework with C++.
 It's easy to use, test and deploy.

 ## Getting Started
 First off, you should clone the whole project to your own disk.
 To make this happen, open your Terminal, and type the following command.